tscurrie/rails-drills-to-CRUD/README.md

 ## Part 1.
 Blog Time Trials

 * Create your rails app in a directory like `trial1`, `trial2`, `trial3`.
+* Use git properly: commit as you go!

 ### Models